openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 \page

-adding your dice together, ignore the lowest *X* attribute dice, in which *X* is your advantage level.

 Disadvantage works in a similar manner.
 When you have disadvantage, you still roll an extra number of attribute dice equal to your disadvantage value.
 However, instead of ignoring the lowest dice, you ignore the *highest* dice.